UjjwalxD/winkicord/README.md

-# - Note: its under developer
+# - Note: its under development

 # Winkicord